 Effective March 26, 2024, more Hyatt properties will be devalued, now costing more points.

-Sadly, several of Hyatt’s most desirable brands will now require a significant amount of points compared to before.
+Sadly, several of Hyatt’s most desirable brands will now require a significantly higher number of points.

 The buttons below will link to Hyatt’s hotel locator, which indicates each property’s respective category and Hyatt’s current award charts.